Ajayrx/Ajayrx/README.md

     <br>
     <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=600&pause=1000&color=FF2F2F&width=435&lines=Nice+to+e-meet+you!;Streaming+Soon%3F+Let's+Connect!;Check+Out+My+Content+%F0%9F%A7%A1" alt="Typing SVG" /></a>
 </div>
-<p><b>Passionate developer with expertise in Java, Python, C, and Web Development.
+<p><b>Hey there!
+I'm Ajay Bala, a passionate developer skilled in Java, Python, C, and Web Development.
 Over 1 year of experience as a Minecraft Server Developer, creating innovative mods and solutions.
     <br>
     <br>
 Now that we have that out of the way, let me tell you a bit about myself <img src="https://emojis.slackmojis.com/emojis/images/1520808873/3643/cool-doge.gif?1520808873" width="20" />